 Pisum sativum var. arvense (L.) Poiret

-Only selected varieties of the green and yellow-cotyledon peas are sold for human consumption as whole, split or ground flour.
+Only selected varieties of the green and yellow peas are marketed for human consumption in whole or split form or ground into flour.
 Other varieties are produced for animal feed, and for seed.

 The mature yellow peas are dried and husked (or dehulled) and split in half.
 The yellow split peas are about 1/4 of an inch wide and yellow in colour.

 Nutrition of yellow split peas

 Split yellow peas are high in protein and low in fat.
 They contain the highest amount of dietary fibre, with 27 grams fibre per 100 gram portion.

 100g (3.5oz) split yellow pea has: calories 370; Fat: 0%; Carbohydrate: 67g (Fibre 27g, sugar 3g); Protein: 27g and provides 25% RDA of iron.
 (Bulk Barn)

 - Split yellow peas have a mild, earthy flavour and soft texture.
 Since the mature seeds are rich in protein they can be cooked as a vegetable or added to soups and stews